rnpbr/opennetworking-docs/docs/en/Ferramentas/index.md

 ## :octicons-book-24: **Introduction**

-Before you start using the monitoring tools, it's crucial to configure the communication base between your labs.
-To do this, we use a dedicated Docker network called **br-lab**.
+Before you begin using the monitoring tools, it is essential to configure the communication base between your labs.
+For this, we use a dedicated Docker network called **br-lab**.
 The **br-lab** network facilitates the integration of analysis tools with the labs created in Containerlab, eliminating the need to repeatedly configure each tool for different labs.

-### :octicons-gear-24: **Step 1: Configuration of the Docker br-lab Network**
+### :octicons-gear-24: **Step 1: Configuring the br-lab Docker Network**

 Access the [br-lab Network Configuration Guide](Primeiros passos - preparando o ambiente.md) to configure your Docker network.
 This network will be responsible for connecting your labs to the monitoring system efficiently, allowing multiple tools to work in an integrated manner.